 I did both and neither made for a spectacular meal.
-However, the pre-packed noodles had the edge with a price tag under $3 compared to the hotel menu that may as well have been labeled ‘The Out of Season, No Other Option, Exploitation Menu’ with prices starting at $15 for a fist sized bowl of stew to $60 for a small array of sushi.
-My disappointed was only exacerbated by not being able to try the local hōtō, noodles cooked in a thick broth with pumpkin and thought to have been eaten by warlords and Samurai before battle.
+However, the pre-packed noodles had the edge with a price tag under $3 compared to the hotel menu that may as well have been labelled ‘The Out of Season, No Other Option, Exploitation Menu’ with prices starting at $15 for a fist-sized bowl of stew to $60 for a small array of sushi.
+My disappointment was only exacerbated by not being able to try the local hōtō, noodles cooked in a thick broth with pumpkin and thought to have been eaten by warlords and Samurai before the battle.
 If you have tried them, let me know how they were.

 Don’t pack for spring weather in Mount Fuji

-I’m familiar with the experience that altitude can see temperatures plummet dramatically and although I’d been wearing shorts in Tokyo the day before, I was expecting to swap to long trouser, jumpers and a coat.
-However, I wasn’t expecting near freezing temperatures.
+I’m familiar with the experience that altitude can see temperatures plummet dramatically and although I’d been wearing shorts in Tokyo the day before, I was expecting to swap to long trousers, jumpers and a coat.
+However, I wasn’t expecting near-freezing temperatures.

 Having seen plenty of images of beautiful cherry blossom cast against what looks like a bright blue summer sky, I had hoped the blossom season, which had passed, would mark the start of warmer weather.
 Not so.
 In fact, the weather was little different to what I’d been experiencing all winter in England – cold, grey and, worst of all, wet.